Natanius18/university-api/README.md

 4. Configure your datasource properties to create a connection:
  + Host: localhost
  + Port: 5432
- + User: natanius
- + Password: 12345
+ + Set your username and password (don't forget to change also properties in [application.yaml](https://github.com/Natanius18/internship/blob/main/src/main/resources/application.yaml)).
  + Database: university
-You can also change these properties to use your own user, but don't forget to change also properties in [application.yaml](https://github.com/Natanius18/internship/blob/main/src/main/resources/application.yaml).

 5. Run the project.